 9. If you could live anywhere in the world, where would it be?

 I've lived in many places, and other than moderate weather, running water, and fast internet access, only a few accommodations really matter to me.
 The biggest differentiating factor for me is pretty predictable.
 Home is where the heart is.
 I can make "home" anywhere I am with my family.
+It's a plus to if there is a place to snowboard in the winter.

 10. If you could time travel, when and where would you go?